DocumentWDP-6

 • Applying semantic meanings from this document

-1. Domain semantics differ - Your domain has different natural groupings
+1. Domain semantics differ: The domain has different natural groupings

-2. Existing systems - Compatibility with legacy error codes is more important
+2. Existing systems: Compatibility with legacy error codes takes precedence

-3. Team preference - Your team has established different conventions
+3. Team preference: The team has established different conventions

-4. Better organization - You've found a more logical structure for your domain
+4. Better organization: A more logical structure exists for the domain

-5. Semantic mismatch - The convention doesn't make sense in your context
+5. Semantic mismatch: The convention does not apply in the given context

-Document your deviations in your project's error catalog to maintain clarity.
+Deviations SHOULD be documented in the project's error catalog to maintain clarity.

 3. Convention Overview#